KarenZ2023/bankruptcy_prediction/README.md

    - Utilized confusion matrix and Precision-Recall Curve (PR-AUC) for comprehensive evaluation of model predictive capacity and discriminatory ability.
    - After applying SMOTE to address class imbalance, we constructed several random forest models using different combinations of PCA and kernel methods.

 **Note:** Other models such as logistic regression and KNN were also explored by other members of the project team, but their results are not included in this README for brevity.
+This was a course project for GeorgiaTech's CDA course in Summer 2023.

 ## Takeaways